Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 The term ‘menopause’ refers to the end of a woman’s menstrual cycle.
 It marks the end of her fertile years and is usually said to have occurred when she hasn’t had a period for twelve consecutive months.

 But most menopause symptoms first appear during the build-up to menopause, in a phase known as perimenopause.
-This is when your hormones begin to shift, and women are likely to experience hot flashes, mood swings, and a whole host of other potential side effects.
+This is when your hormone levels begin to shift, and women are likely to experience hot flashesmood swings, and a whole host of other potential side effects.
 And one of those possible side effects is a metallic taste in the mouth.

 Metallic Taste in the Mouth